cclib/cclib/README.md

 cclib is a Python library that provides parsers for output files of computational chemistry packages.
 It also provides a platform for computational chemists to implement algorithms in a platform-independent way.

 For more information, go to [http://cclib.github.io](http://cclib.github.io).
-There is a mailing list for questions at [cclib-users@lists.sourceforge.net](cclib-users@lists.sourceforge.net).
+There is a mailing list for questions at "cclib-users@lists.sourceforge.net" and you can subscribe at [https://lists.sourceforge.net/lists/listinfo/cclib-users](https://lists.sourceforge.net/lists/listinfo/cclib-users).